Limits of combinatorial patchworking: Viro's patchworking

-There are finer equivalence relations on curves than the real schemes we focus on.
-A \emph{rigid isotopy} between two smooth degree-$d$ curves is a continuous path of smooth degree-$d$ curves connecting them, i.e., a path in the complement of the discriminant; cf.\ \cite[\S11.5]{GKZ}.
-The \emph{rigid isotopy type} of a curve is its equivalence class under this relation~\cite{1986:Viro:TopologyProgressRealAlgVarieties, 2019:KaihnsaEtAl:64curves}.
-For $d = 6$, there are $56$ real schemes but $64$ rigid isotopy types (including the empty scheme)~\cite[Theorem 3.4.3]{1980:Nikulin:IntSymBilinForms}; the difference arises from eight real schemes that admit both \emph{dividing} (type~I) and \emph{non-dividing} (type~II) realizations, which are not rigidly isotopic~\cite{1978:Rohlin:ComplexTopoRealAlgCurves, 1980:Nikulin:IntSymBilinForms}; for $d = 7$, the rigid isotopy classification remains open.
-Another refinement is the \emph{complex scheme}, which for dividing curves additionally records the complex orientations of ovals~\cite{1978:Rohlin:ComplexTopoRealAlgCurves}.
+There are finer equivalence relations on curves than ambient isotopy, which defines the real schemes considered here.
+A \emph{rigid isotopy} between two smooth degree-$d$ curves is a continuous path of smooth degree-$d$ curves connecting them, i.e., a path in the complement of the discriminant; cf.\ \cite[\S11.5]{1994:GKZ:DiscriminantsResultants}.
+The \emph{rigid isotopy type} of a curve is its equivalence class under this relation~\cite{1986:Viro:TopologyAlgebraic, 2019:KaihnsaEtAl:SixtyCurves}.
+For $d = 6$, there are $56$ real schemes but $64$ rigid isotopy types (including the empty scheme)~\cite[Theorem 3.4.3]{1980:Nikulin:SymmetricBilinear}; the difference arises from eight real schemes that admit both \emph{dividing} (type~I) and \emph{non-dividing} (type~II) realizations, which are not rigidly isotopic~\cite{1978:Rokhlin:TopologicalAlgebraic, 1980:Nikulin:SymmetricBilinear}; for $d = 7$, the rigid isotopy classification remains open.
+Another refinement is the \emph{complex scheme}, which for dividing curves additionally records the complex orientations of ovals~\cite{1978:Rokhlin:TopologicalAlgebraic}.
 These orientations are invariant under rigid isotopy, so rigidly isotopic curves have the same complex scheme.